National Residue Survey 2018–19 Seafood

 - The National Residue Survey is certified to ISO 9001 Quality Management System.

-The NRS is an essential part of Australia’s pesticide and veterinary medicine residue management framework providing verification of good agricultural and seafood practice in support of chemical control-of-use legislation and guidelines.
+The NRS is an essential part of Australia’s pesticide and veterinary medicine residue management framework providing verification of good agricultural practice in support of chemical control-of-use legislation and guidelines.

 Seafood program overview

-The seafood program has been operating since the early 1990s and is currently funded through the Commonwealth Fisheries Association.
+The seafood program has been operating since the early 1990s and is funded through industry cost recovery arrangements.
 The program involves the testing of Australian aquaculture and wild-caught seafood products for a range of pesticides, veterinary medicines and environmental contaminants.

 The program ensures seafood exports satisfy Australian export certification and importing country requirements.
 In addition, the program supports industry quality assurance initiatives and enables domestic seafood processing facilities to satisfy state and territory government regulatory authority licensing requirements.